-December 31,2022 December 31,2021 May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (1) Additional paid-in capital \$ 1,189,103 \$ 1,189,103 Employee share bonus- additional paid-in capital 9,599 9,599 May be used to offset a deficit only (2) Employee share bonus- additional paid-in capital 7,265 7,265 May not be used for any purpose Share warrants (Note 21) 23,488 23,488 \$ 1,229,455 \$ 1,229,455 c.
+December 31,2023 December 31,2022 May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (1) Additional paid-in capital \$ 1,189,103 \$ 1,189,103 Employee share bonus- additional paid-in capital 9,599 9,599 May be used to offset a deficit only (2) Employee share bonus- additional paid-in capital 7,265 7,265 May not be used for any purpose Share warrants (Note 21) 53,354 23,488 \$ 1,259,321 \$ 1,229,455 c.
 Retained earnings and dividends policy

-1)Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and to once a year).

-2)Such capital surplus doesn't have cash inflow and, therefore, may only be used to offset a deficit.
+- 1)Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and to once a year). - 2)Such capital surplus doesn't have cash inflow and, therefore, may only be used to offset a deficit.

 In accordance with the Company's Articles of Incorporation, if there is any surplus in the annual accounts of the Company during the listing period, 10% of the Company's undistributed earnings for that year shall be set aside as legal reserve after paying taxes and making up for accumulated losses, plus any items other than net income for that year, provided that if the legal reserve has reached the amount of the Company's paid-in capital, no further provision shall be made and the remainder shall be set aside or reversed to special reserve in accordance with the law.
 The Company may, based on financial, business and operational considerations, set aside not less than 10% of the current year's distributable earnings plus all or a portion of the prior year's undistributed earnings as determined by an ordinary resolution of the shareholders' meeting to distribute dividends to shareholders in proportion to their shareholdings, and report the same to the shareholders' meeting.
 The distribution of dividends to shareholders may be made in cash or in shares, of which cash dividends shall not be less than 10% of the total dividends to shareholders for the year.
-Dividends and bonuses may be distributed to shareholders' meeting.
+Dividends and bonuses may be distributed to shareholders in whole or in part through the issuance of new shares by special resolution of the shareholders' meeting.